 There are so many great anime that have come from J.C.
 Staff, though I’ll admit a lot of these titles are ones I don’t mind but I’m not nuts over (with the exception of DanMachi which I am totally in love with).
 This studio is prolific and the vast majority of their titles I end up at least trying even if I don’t end up super into them.
 What is great is that they cover such a huge range of genres and styles so unlike some studios their anime haven’t all kind of blended into being much the same.

 Number 4: White Fox

 Unlike J.C Staff, White Fox doesn’t have quite the anime catalogue behind them.
 But what they lack in quantity they certainly make up for in quality.
-There are some truly impressive titles out by this studio with personal favourites of mine pictured above plus Steins;Gate.
-I’ve also heard that they are the one’s bringing out Goblin Slayer later so I’m kind of excited about that.
+There are some truly impressive titles out by this studio including Steins;Gate.
+They also brought out Goblin Slayer and that was kind of fun.
 While not every anime on their line up has struck gold (Grimoire of Zero I’m looking right at you), I’m still at least tempted to check out a show with this studio’s name attached to it.

 Number 3: P.A Works

 While it’s kind of tempting to say that P.A Works lack variety in their small line up, there’s certainly some fun to be had going through their titles.
 While mileage may vary depending on your tolerance for high school settings and adolescent drama, there’s still plenty to enjoy.
 I think what I love most about the anime from P.A Works is that there’s a lot of work put into the aesthetics of the anime.
 Whether its the visuals or the music, everything kind of builds whatever tone the anime or that scene is trying to accomplish.
 While it might seem a little overwrought emotionally at times, I really enjoy the look and feel of these anime.